 Explore it on Goodreads or Amazon.

-Other books by this author include Evans Above, Evan Help Us, Evanly Choirs, Bless the Bride, Evan and Elle, Naughty in Nice, Evan Can Wait, Evans to Betsy, Evan Only Knows, Her Royal Spyness, A Royal Pain, Royal Flush, Evan's Gate, Royal Blood, Evan Blessed, Evanly Bodies, Rhys Bowen, Hush Now, Don't You Cry, The Twelve Clues of Christmas, The Family Way, Heirs and Graces, Queen of Hearts, Malice at the Palace, Crowned and Dangerous, On Her Majesty's Frightfully Secret Service
+Other books by this author which I have reviewed include Evans Above, Evan Help Us, Evanly Choirs, Bless the Bride, Evan and Elle, Naughty in Nice, Evan Can Wait, Evans to Betsy, Evan Only Knows, Her Royal Spyness, A Royal Pain, Royal Flush, Evan's Gate, Royal Blood, Evan Blessed, Evanly Bodies, Rhys Bowen, Hush Now, Don't You Cry, The Twelve Clues of Christmas, The Family Way, Heirs and Graces, Queen of Hearts, Malice at the Palace, Crowned and Dangerous, On Her Majesty's Frightfully Secret Service

 Ninth in the Molly Murphy mystery series set in turn-of-the-century New York.
 Molly is a recent Irish immigrant who fell into the private detective business.

 At this point in the series, Daniel has asked Molly to marry him and he wants her to give up her private detecting.
 Naturally, Molly is furious.
 Not only does Daniel expect her to give up her career but her house and her friends.